SpenceKonde/megaTinyCore/README.md

 If the chip you will be programming has not been bootloaded, connect your UPDI programmer, and the desired options for clock rate (20/10/5MHz vs 16/8/4/1MHz is all that matters here.
 The fuses set the base clock to 20MHz or 16MHz, but the prescaler is set at startup by the sketch - so if you "burn bootloader" with 20MHz selected, but upload sketch compiled for 10MHz, that's fine and will work), Brown Out Detect (BOD), Serial port pins for the bootloader, and whether to leave the UPDI pin configured as such, or reconfigure it as a reset pin, and select Tools -> "Burn Bootloader"
 **WARNING: After doing "Burn Bootloader", if you set the UPDI pin to act as reset or IO, the chip cannot be reprogrammed except via the serial bootloader or using an HV UPDI programmer - it is strongly suggested to first burn the bootloader with the UPDI/Reset pin left as UPDI, verify that sketches can be uploaded, and only then "Burn Bootloader" with the UPDI/Reset pin set to act as Reset**

+ _Note: some reports indicate burning the bootloader using the "Serial port and 4.7k (pyupdi style)" method is not reliable - see the [jtag2updi](MakeUPDIProgrammer.md) method instead_.

 After this, connect a serial adapter to the serial pins (as well as ground and Vcc).
 On the tinyAVR 0/1-series breakout boards which I sell on Tindie, a standard 6-pin "FTDI" header is provided for this that can be connected directly to many serial adapters.